Fluid bearing: Some fluid bearings

-Ice skates form a hydrodynamic fluid bearing where the skate and ice are separated by a layer of water.

 Foil bearings

 Foil bearings are a type of fluid dynamic air bearing that were introduced in high speed turbine applications in the 1960s by Garrett AiResearch.
 They use a gas as the working fluid, usually air, and require no external pressurisation system but need careful design to prevent wear during spin-up and spin-down when the bearing makes physical contact.

 Water-lubricated rubber bearings

 Water-lubricated rubber bearings have long cylindrical metal shell that hosts multiple rubber staves separated by axial grooves.
 The usage of the bearing has three major advantages: (i) pumped water going through the bearing is conveniently used as a lubricant, which reduces pump operation cost; (ii) water flow takes away heat and fine particles through the bearing grooves; and (iii) the natural resilience of rubber gives the bearing good properties for shock and vibration absorption and wear resistance.
 Water lubricated rubber bearings operate under the condition of mixed-lubrication.